Are you ready to discover your college program?

 Experientialist David A. Kolb identifies four stages in this learning process: experiencing, absorbing and reflecting on experience, conceptualizing experience, and testing concepts in other situations.
 These are cyclical stages that function as an ongoing feedback loop, which in turn allows learners to improve skills and apply new or recent knowledge.

-Rejecting all didactic approaches, experientialism argues that one person cannot effectively impart knowledge directly to another person; people must learn for themselves.
+Rejecting instructor-centric approaches, experientialism argues that one person cannot effectively impart knowledge directly to another person; people must learn for themselves.
 A teacher can facilitate the learning process by engaging students through an experience, but they cannot control exactly what students learn from that experience.

-Experientialists argue that learners become less flexible and receptive when they are afraid; as a result, this view encourages teachers to create non-threatening learning environments in which learners can experience and experiment freely.
+Experientialists argue that learners become less receptive when they are afraid; as a result, this view encourages teachers to create nonthreatening learning environments where learners can experience and experiment freely.

 Contemporary experientialists are interested in how a learner's engagement and testing of new skills or concepts influences their learning environment, which creates a larger feedback loop that shapes the world in which we live.